 Advance Registration Process:

-The procedure to gain clearance to register for the upcoming Spring 2014 registration period (October 21st-November 3rd) will be the same as Fall 2013.
-Students will be cleared and permitted to register beginning 10am, Monday morning, October 21st.
+The procedure to gain clearance to register for the upcoming Fall 2014 registration period (March 24th-April 6th) will be the same as Spring 2014.
+Students will be cleared and permitted to register beginning 10am, Monday morning, March 24th.